noobskies/titan-531/memory-bank/activeContext.md

 ## Open Questions

-**For Phase 3b:**
+**For Phase 3c:**

-- Chart Library: Recharts vs Victory?
-(Leaning Recharts for React 19 compatibility)
-- Performance: How much historical data should we load at once for analytics?
+- Where should settings be stored?
+(Local + Sync or strictly Local?)
+- Should we allow custom themes beyond Light/Dark?

 ## Context for Next Session

 **When resuming work, remember:**

-1. Phase 3a is complete.
-The app now has a database schema and basic sync capability.
+1. Phase 3b (Analytics) is complete and functional.
+2. `src/main.tsx` has been fixed to properly include all providers.
-2. Next step is Phase 3b (Analytics).
+3. Next step is Phase 3c (Customization & Premium UI).
-3. Start by installing `recharts` (checking docs first!) and building the analytics service.
+4. Start by building the Settings page layout.